 The proportion of mothers who were Indigenous ranged from 3.5-4.2% of all women who gave birth between 2002 and 2014.
 This varied by jurisdiction-for example, in 2014, the proportion of mothers who were Indigenous ranged from around 1% in Victoria to 33% in the Northern Territory.

-For records where Indigenous status was not stated, data were excluded from Indigenous and non-Indigenous analyses.
+For records where Indigenous status was not stated, data were excluded from Indigenous and non-Indigenous analyses but were included in totals for this indicator.